 Simple English definitions for legal terms

-Read a random definition: subjective
+Read a random definition: power to inspect

 A false-association claim is when someone uses a name, symbol, or design to make people think they are connected to a certain product or company, even though they are not.
 This is illegal because it can trick people into buying something they don't want or supporting a company they don't like.
 Anyone who is hurt by this kind of deception can take legal action to stop it.